Low Progesterone? Here Are 14 Foods That May Help Boost It Naturally, Says RD

 Cashews, macadamia, and walnuts are a great source of zinc which helps to regulate progesterone levels in the body (6).

-Eating lean beef can provide your body with zinc, selenium, and vitamin B6.
+Eating lean grass-fed beef can provide your body with zinc, selenium, and vitamin B6.
 All of these impact the production of progesterone (6, 7, 8).
-Flank steak, sirloin, top round, and lean ground beef are all examples of lean beef.
+Flank steak, sirloin, top round, and lean ground beef are all great options.

 Dark Chocolate